-Azaleas return to the Spanish Steps this spring.
+Azaleas return to the Spanish Steps in time for Easter.

-Rome's Spanish Steps, the 18th-century staircase linking Piazza di Spagna with the church of Trinità de’ Monti, is once again decorated with hundreds of azalea plants.
+Rome's Spanish Steps landmark, the 18th-century staircase linking Piazza di Spagna with the church of Trinità de’ Monti, is once again decorated with hundreds of azalea plants.

 The azaleas will remain in place for about a month - depending on the weather - and once the plants cease flowering they are returned to the city nurseries until next spring.

-The time-honoured spring tradition, which was interrupted in 2020 during Italy's covid-19 lockdown, began at the start of the 1930s.
+The time-honoured spring tradition dates back to the start of the 1930s.

 The original location for the infiorata was in Villa Aldobrandini park before the tradition became a permanent spring fixture at Piazza di Spagna in 1952.

-The plants are cultivated in Rome’s nurseries at S. Sisto where azaleas have flourished for around a century.
+The plants are cultivated in Rome’s nurseries at San Sisto where azaleas have flourished for around a century.

 General Info